pbhandar2/leonids/_posts/2022-03-25-start-cachelib.md

 comments: true
 ---

 My research interest lies in efficiently configuring storage caches.
 While there are caching theories that apply across different types of caches like processor cache, web cache and storage cache, there are differences in constraints and requirements.
 For instance, processor caches are more sensitive to overhead compared to storage and web caches.
-Therefore, not all cache design and optimization techniques are translatable from one type of cache to another and configuring each type of cache has its own set of challenges.
+This means that web and storage caches are more suitable for utilizing complex data management techniques with high overheads than processor caches.

+CacheLib is an open source cache engine developed by Meta.
+I will update CacheLib to replay block traces and evaluate their performance under various settings.
+The goal is to find the relationship between workload properties and cache configuation to be able to better configure a storage cache.

-CacheLib is a pluggable cache engine that is widely used in Meta.
-I am documenting myself as I understand the library in order to upgrade it for my own use.
+I am making notes in the blog posts as I understand the library and update it.